-Growing your own cannabis and being self-sufficient is possible.
+Growing your own cannabis or weed and being self-sufficient is possible.
 You will no longer be dependent on others when you feel like smoking a joint, you can control the quality of the cannabis and you'll also have a new and fun hobby.
 Do you want to grow your own cannabis but you’re not sure how?
 You've come to the right place!
 On this page, I will tell you everything you need to know about growing your own cannabis as clearly as possible.
 Should you still have some doubts after having read this, you can still find lots of information on the other pages of this website.

 Gathering information about growing marijuana

 Growing cannabis indoors or outdoors?

-Before you buy equipment, seeds and start growing, you have to decide whether you will grow cannabis indoors or outdoors.
+Before you buy equipment, seeds and start growing cannabis, you have to decide whether you will grow cannabis indoors or outdoors.
 I would like to advise novice growers to first try to grow a plant outside.
 This way you can find out if it works and you won't have to buy all kinds of expensive equipment or build your growing room.

 Suzy’s Tip: If you decide to grow outdoors for the first time, try to do so with an auto flowering plant.
 This can hardly go wrong.

 The next step is buying grow equipment.
 What do you need for growing cannabis?

 You also need soil to put in the pots.
 The choice is abundant.
 You can opt for the cheap bags of soil you can find in the garden centers.
 It's possible to grow your plant in this, but beginners might experience problems with it.
 These types of soil do not contain enough nutrients for cannabis plants, are not light enough and dry and harden very easily.